X 2000: Name

-X 2000 was originally a brand name for a number of train connections with a certain service level.
-Generally the X2 train is used, but because of lack of vehicles, sometimes (especially in 2009/2010) other train types have previously been used, like X40 or Rc loco-hauled stock.
-After the introduction of the X55 in 2012 to replace the X2 on smaller routes such as Stockholm-Sundsvall, other train types are very rarely used on these lines.
-Since December 2011, all high speed services of SJ using X2 or X55 trains are called SJ Snabbtåg (lit.
-"SJ High-speed train").
+According to Swedish State Railways’s classification system, electric multiple units (Elmotorvagn) were assigned designations starting with "X".
+This convention has applied to various SJ train types, such as the X5 and X40 units, and has also been used by other companies, such as SL's X10 commuter trains and X15p local trains.

+The X2 tractive unit is a heavy locomotive with four axles, an axle load of 18,5 tonnes and a maximum continuous power of 3 260 kW (Rc-locomotive 3 600 kW).

+The official designation of the X 2000 is X2.
+The name started as X 2000 a marketing concept for their service introduced when the trains entered service in 1990, and has since been used by SJ to refer to the train type itself.
+The trains were also used by Linx, a joint venture with NSB, without the X2000 name.

+Since December 2011, SJ services using X2 or X55 (also known as SJ 3000) trains are referred to SJ High-Speed Train (SJ Snabbtåg).
+The train has also been labelled as SJ X2, and SJ2000.

 Speed

 The train's designated top speed is 210 km/h.
 It reached 276 km/h during a trial run with double power car units in 1993.
 The maximum speed allowed in regular traffic is 200 km/h for safety reasons – the signalling system (and systems like the catenary) are not built for higher speeds, and it shares the track with regular trains (like in most countries); also, most of the lines it uses were built in the mid-to-late 19th century.
 The 19th century railways Stockholm–Gothenburg/Malmö are relatively straight, since they were planned the shortest way without taking intermediate cities into account, and the landscape is relatively flat.
 Other 19th-century railways are generally curvier.